murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 The Dockerfile used to construct this Docker image is open source and can be found in `GitHub <https://github.com/icaoberg/docker-cellorganizer>`_.

-For convenience, the Docker image can be found in `Docker Hub <https://hub.docker.com/u/murphylab/dashboard/>`_.
+For convenience, the Docker image can be found in `Docker Hub <https://hub.docker.com/r/murphylab/docker-cellorganizer/>`_.

-The instructions below will show how to download and use this image.
+The instructions below will show youu how to download and use this image.

 Installing Docker
 -----------------